Bidders for AIG unit ILFC in talks with financiers - Bloomberg

-Nov 18 (Reuters) - Taiwanese tycoon Richard Tsai and Chinese financier Xiao Jianhua are in talks to help fund a long-delayed $4.2 billion purchase of U.S. insurer American International Group Inc’s aircraft-leasing unit, Bloomberg reported.
+(Reuters) - Taiwanese tycoon Richard Tsai and Chinese financier Xiao Jianhua are in talks to help fund a long-delayed $4.2 billion purchase of U.S. insurer American International Group Inc’s (AIG.N) aircraft-leasing unit, Bloomberg reported.

 Tsai’s family and companies it controls could take a majority stake in the group that has agreed to buy International Lease Finance Corp (ILFC), Bloomberg said, citing three people with knowledge of the matter.